Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation, Problems & Solutions

 Watering

-Water Crassula tomentosa liberally during the growing season and allow the soil to dry out between waterings to avoid rotting.
+Water your Crassula tomentosa liberally in spring and summer and allow the soil to dry out between waterings.
+Take care not to overwater to avoid rotting, yellowing and leaf loss.

-Lessen watering in the cold period as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
+Lessen watering in fall and winter as growth is minimal at this time, thus, the plant does not need a lot of water for growth.
+Do not allow the soil to dry out completely for a prolonged period to prevent, wilting, yellowing and leaf drop.

-Only use water that is at room temperature to water the plant to avoid plant shock as it can result in brown leaf spots and reduced growth.
+Only use water that is at room temperature to avoid cold shock as it can result in reduced growth, brown leaf spots and leaf fall.
+Water with chlorine-free water like rainwater to prevent browning of the leaves.

-Ascertain that the pot has a drainage hole and the soil is fast-draining to prevent the Crassula tomentosa from sitting in soggy soil as it can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is well-draining to prevent waterlogging which can lead to rotting and death of the plant.

-Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead and always empty the bottom saucer (plate) once the plant has absorbed enough water.
+Be careful not to wet the foliage to avoid fungal diseases; water from the bottom instead.
+Always empty the bottom saucer (plate) once the plant has absorbed enough water.

 Light Requirements

-Crassula tomentosa requires bright light with at least 4-6 hours of morning or afternoon sunlight.
+Crassula tomentosa needs bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep or shield it away from hot midday sunshine to prevent scorching of the leaves.

 Rotate the pot regularly to make sure that the plant receives light on all sides for uniform growth.

-Crassula tomentosa requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
+Crassula tomentosa flourishes in a warmth of 15-260C in spring and summer with a minimum of 100C in the in fall and winter.

-Keep it away from frost and cold drafts like breezy doors and windows, air conditioning units among others as prlonged exposure can cause the death of the plant.
+Keep it away from drafts like breezy doors and windows, air conditioning units, heat sources, stoves and others as prlonged exposure can cause stunted growth and death of the plant.

 Fertilizer